Metrication in the United States: Electronics

 The electronics and computer industries largely converted to metric standards as new technologies were introduced toward the end of the 20th century, also driven in part by a shift in manufacturing from the U.S. to countries in Asia with metric standards.

 Display sizes for screens on TVs and computer monitors are advertised and sold in inches (measured diagonally), although most boxes also state the size in centimeters.

 The original 1/4 in phone connector jack dates back to 1878 and still sees use in audio equipment and electric instruments.
 In many respects, it has been superseded by the 3.5 mm connectors or 2.5 mm headset, which was common on older mobile phones.

 While early floppy disks had a nominal package size of 5 inches (approximately 130 mm), the nominal design diameter of the replacement "3 inch" disks was actually 90 mm.
 CDs and DVDs are 120 mm in diameter, but their size is rarely mentioned; mini CDs are sometimes called 80 mm CDs.

 Computer fan sizes are exclusively referred to by metric units (120 mm or 80 mm case fans, for example), while hard disk drive and CD drive bay sizes are customary measurements, typically 3 inches and 5 inches, respectively.
-The actual size of the drive bays differ from their name (e.g. 3" drive bays are actually 4 in wide, because 3" refers to the historical platter diameter inside the drive).
+The actual size of the drive bays differ from their name (e.g., 3" drive bays are actually 4 in wide, because 3" refers to the historical platter diameter inside the drive).
 The newer 2 inch and 1.8 inch drive bays are specified in metric and use metric mounting screws.
-Newer SSDs in the M.2 form factor are measured in millimeters (ex: "M.2 2280" is 22 mm wide by 80 mm long).
+Newer SSDs in the M.2 form factor are measured in millimeters (e.g., "M.2 2280" is 22 mm wide by 80 mm long).

+The sensors on computer central processing units report the processor temperature in Celsius.

 Consumer-size photographic film is commonly sold in a 35 mm standard (24×36 mm negative), although print sizes and large format films are defined in inches.
 Digital camera sensor sizes are measured in an archaic manner indicating inverse fractions of an inch representing the diameter of an equivalent vidicon tube.
 For example, a 1/1.6 in sensor is larger than a 1/2.5 in sensor.
 However, lenses are marked in terms of focal length in millimeters (e.g., average natural human field of view is a lens with 35–50 mm focal length for 35 mm film).

 The weight of vinyl phonograph records is reported in grams.
 The tracking force and anti-skating settings on a turntable are measured in grams-force.